-31. CAPITAL DISCLOSURES
+27. CAPITAL DISCLOSURES

-The Company's primary objective when managing capital is to address the expectations as provided in the Shareholder Agreement with its shareholder, the Town of Newmarket.
+The Company's primary objective when managing capital is to address the expectations as provided in the Shareholder Agreement between the Company's parent company, Newmarket Hydro Holdings Inc. and its shareholder, the Town of Newmarket.
 The expectation is that the Company will maintain a prudent financial structure in order to safeguard the Company's assets and to provide adequate returns for its shareholders and benefits to the stakeholders.